CocoaPods/CocoaPods/commands.md

 =====

     $ pod help setup

-      $ pod setup
+      pod setup
-        This command will create a directory at `~/.cocoa-pods` which will hold your spec-repos.
-In addition it will create a clone of the public ‘master’ spec-repo.
+        Creates a directory at `~/.cocoa-pods` which will hold your spec-repos.
+        In addition, it will create a clone of the public ‘master’ spec-repo.

 Managing PodSpec files
 ======================

     $ pod help spec

       pod spec create NAME
         Creates a directory for your new pod, named `NAME', with a default directory structure and accompanying `NAME.podspec'.